-Send materials to the DOL at this address:
+All application materials are to be sent to the DOL at the following address:

 Notary Public Program

 Department of Licensing

 PO Box 35001

 What to do after receiving a notary commission